Understanding when to take medicines with or without food can significantly improve drug absorption, safety, and treatment effectiveness. Canva

 • Iron and zinc supplements

-When taken together, these can reduce absorption by 50–90% or more.
+When taken together, these can markedly reduce absorption, sometimes by more than half, particularly with repeated dosing.

 Quinolone Antibiotics (Ciprofloxacin, Levofloxacin)